nathandavis18/Co-op-Tetris/README.md

     A -> Hard Drop
     Y -> Hold Piece

+## Building
 CMake is the build system for this project, for your convenience.
 You will need Cmake Version 3.16 or later to build.

+To build this project, run

+    cmake -B {buildDirectory} -S {pathToSource} -DCMAKE_BUILD_TYPE:STRING="Release"
+    cmake --build {buildDirectory}

+If you are in the source directory (the folder that contains the CMakeLists.txt file), then you can just run

+    cmake -B {buildDirectory} -DCMAKE_BUILD_TYPE:STRING="Release"
+    cmake --build {buildDirectory}

+An example of building (while in the source directory) would be:

+    cmake -B "./out/build" -DCMAKE_BUILD_TYPE:STRING="Release"
+    cmake --build "./out/build"

+This has only been tested on Windows, using both Ninja for Visual Studio and the Visual Studio 17 2022 build generators and the MSVC C++ compiler.
+Untested on Linux and Mac and other C++ compilers.